 Spanish One, Spanish Two, and Advanced Spanish classes for students ages 12-18 provide the SAME material as a typical school class.
 Students are expected to participate in class, complete homework on time, read 3-4 novels in Spanish every year and finish the year with a project.

-Grades 3-5: Elementary students will meet twice a week to explore Spanish through songs, games and chatting.
+Grades 3-5: Elementary students will meet twice a week to explore Spanish through songs, games, and conversation.

 Students must be able to read.

-(Mon/Thu combinations are possible for Spanish 1 and 2)
+(Mon/Thu combinations are possible for Elementary, Spanish 1 and 2)

 Our Teaching Method